robdcal/film-night-app/README.md

 ## To do

 - ~~Add a film to the list~~
-- Mark a film as watched / add a rating
-- Edit a film
 - Delete a film
+- Edit a film (edit name, mark a film as watched, add ratings)
+- Split watched / unwatched film lists
 - Setup 'groups' feature with corresponding auth checks